iFCTN: an intra-block Fully-Connected Tensor Network Decomposition for Tensor Completion: Introduction

 \item We then apply iFCTN to the TC problem (iFCTN-TC), directly leveraging the cherry-based parameterization for scalable optimization (Section \ref{sec:iFCTN-TC}).
 Our complexity analysis reveals that iFCTN effectively reduces both storage and computational complexities.
 Moreover, we establish convergence guarantees for the proposed proximal alternating minimization (PAM) solver.

-\item We assess the performance of iFCTN-TC on five benchmark datasets under eight random and fiber-wise missing scenarios, and it consistently attains superior accuracy with comparable computational cost, thereby validating its effectiveness and robustness (Section \ref{sec:Experiments}). \end{itemize}
+\item We assess the performance of iFCTN-TC on five benchmark datasets under eight random and fiber-wise missing scenarios.
+It consistently attains superior accuracy with lower computational cost, thereby validating its effectiveness and robustness (Section \ref{sec:Experiments}). \end{itemize}